Burday/fronty/README.md

 This will install all dependencies needed to run this site.

+### Installing the Chrome add-on

+By default, it isn't possible to have one important feature of this front page, which is automatically highlighting the URL bar when you enter it.
+To fix this, I made a chrome add-on which you can download [here](https://github.com/Burday/Fronty-URL-Focuser).
+More information on how to do it is in the repository.

 ### Running

 To run the site, simply navigate to the folder and run